 Your meter should show a reading of 120V.
 If it does, the socket has a complete circuit.
 If it doesn’t, there’s a problem with the neutral wiring.
 At this point, you’ll need to turn the power off and disassemble the socket to check the wires that connect to it.
-You don’t necessarily have to replace the socket when you do that, but I usually do.
 It was already showing problems or all of this testing wouldn’t have been needed, and taking it apart to check the wires to it is usually as much work as replacing it, so why not.

 Testing for a Complete Circuit in Straight-Tube Fluorescent Fixtures

 This can be done in two ways.
-The first one I do involves opening the wiring compartment and testing for 120VAC, hot-to-neutral and hot-to-ground, on the wires coming into it.
+The first one involves opening the wiring compartment and testing for 120VAC, hot-to-neutral and hot-to-ground, on the wires coming into it.
 If there’s a problem there that can be fixed, great.
-If that checks out OK, though, it’s usually time to replace either the ballast or the whole fixture.
+If that checks out okay, though, it’s usually time to replace either the ballast or the whole fixture.